franzbu/WinHammer.spoon/README.md

-### Disabling Moving and Resizing for Certain Applications
+### Disable Moving and Resizing for Certain Applications

 You can disable move/resize for any application by adding it to the 'disabledApps' option: